Akza-John/Akza-John/README.md

 - 👋 Hi, I’m @Akza-John
 - 👀 I’m interested in Data Engineering, DevOps and Data Science
-- 🌱 I’m currently learning Databricks Engineering associate
+- 🌱 I’m currently working on Apache spark project
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...